sschwindt/hydro-informatics/docs/source/geopy/geo-convert.rst

         # extract pixels with the user-defined pixel value from the raster array
         trajectory = np.where(array == pixel_value)
         if np.count_nonzero(trajectory) is 0:
-            print("ERROR: The defined pixel_value (%s) does not occur in the raster band." % str(pixel_value)) return None
+            print("ERROR: The defined pixel_value (%s) does not occur in the raster band ." % str(pixel_value))
+            return None

         # convert pixel offset to coordinates and  append to nested list of points
         points = []
         count = 0
         for offset_y in trajectory[0]: